The Broadband Journey

 At the same time the Government had set itself a new target of providing superfast broadband coverage to 95% of the UK by the end of December 2017.
 In June 2015 ESCC signed a second contract, using a budget of £6m public funding covering East Sussex only.
 Again, a “call-off” from the Government’s procurement Framework was used, although this time only BT remained as a supplier, Fujitsu having withdrawn.

 BT began deployment using £4m, having initially identified 5,300 premises to be covered.
 A further 2,600 premises were subsequently identified and were agreed by ESCC to be added into deployment using the entire budget available.
-Delivery, now making a total of 7,900 premises, was re-profiled, and the project is due to complete by end December 2018.
-Final data will be available in Quarter 1 (19/20).
+Delivery, now making a total of 7,900 premises, was re-profiled.
+The second project has been completed

-ESCC has now signed a third contract with BT, following an open procurement process (known as OJEU, Official Journal of the European Union) open to all telecoms suppliers.
-The £4.3m contract will deliver a further 7,220 superfast premises, with build starting in January 2019 and project completion provisionally scheduled for Q4 (end March 2020).
-The contract is unique in the whole of the UK in that our project requires the supplier to survey all premises in the county as yet unable to access superfast broadband up front (ie in advance of build).
+The contract is unique in the whole of the UK in that our project requires the supplier to survey all premises in the county as yet unable to access superfast broadband up front instead of quarterly throughout deployment as with Contracts 1 and 2.
 This means that, after surveys, we will absolutely know which premises will be reached and identify those that contract 3 will not cover.
 We will then be in a position to think about options for those not reached.
-More information about areas to be upgraded in the first build phase will be published at the end of January.